-Weather balloon soundings are an established method to carry out in-situ measurements up to high altitudes in the atmosphere (e.g. Golden et al. (1986), Vömel and Fujiwara (2021), or Vömel and Ingleby (2023)).
+32 Weather balloon soundings are an established method to carry out in-situ measurements up to 33 high altitudes in the atmosphere (e.g. Golden et al. (1986), Vömel and Fujiwara (2021), or Vömel 34 and Ingleby (2023)).
 Balloons filled with helium or hydrogen can reach heights of up to 40 km.
-Due to a moderately variable ascent rate of ~ 5 - 6 m s-1 on average, the troposphere and stratosphere are probed with a higher vertical resolution compared to aircraft measurement due to the higher climb and descent rates of the latter (at least 6 m s-1 and usually more, cf. Eufar (2000)).
-In conventional operation, a radiosonde is used as payload deployed on a thin cord of about 50-60 m length below the ascending weather balloon.
-Radiosondes are used to directly measure atmospheric pressure, humidity, temperature, and wind parameters during the ascent, while the data are sent in real time via radio to the receiving station (see, e.g., Dirksen et al. (2020)).
+35 Due to a moderately variable ascent rate of ~5-6 m s-1 on average, the troposphere and stratosphere are probed with a higher vertical resolution compared to aircraft measurement due 36 37 to the higher climb and descent rates of the latter (at least 6 m s-1 and usually more, cf. Eufar 38 (2000)).
+In conventional operation, a radiosonde is used as payload deployed on a thin cord of 39 about 50-60 m length below the ascending weather balloon.
+Radiosondes are used to directly 40 measure atmospheric pressure, humidity, temperature, and wind parameters during the ascent, 41 while the data are sent in real time via radio to the receiving station (see, e.g., Dirksen et al. 42 (2020)).

-In this way Balloon-based vertical soundings with radiosondes allow for characterising the current state of the atmosphere, from which atmospheric properties such as stability or stratification can be derived.; the current state of the atmosphere is profiled, which allows for deriving atmospheric characteristics such as, e.g., its stability or stratification.
+Balloon-based vertical soundings with radiosondes allow for characterising the current state of the atmosphere, from which atmospheric properties such as stability or stratification can be derived.
 The payload of the weather balloon can be extended beyond the sole use of radiosondes, for example by including an ozone probe (cf. Smit et al. (2024) and references therein) and/or optical particle counters (Matsumura et al. (2001); Kasai et al. (2003); Smith et al. (2019); Kezoudi et al. (2021); Snels et al. (2021)).
 Both ozone, as an atmospheric trace gas, as well as aerosols and clouds have a major influence on the Earth system.
 Aerosols and clouds influence the Earth's energy balance (by absorbing and scattering short-wave radiation), the global water cycle (through the formation of precipitation) and the atmospheric dynamics (through the conversion of latent heat in the phase transitions of water).
-Considering, that aerosols and cloud droplets modify radiative fluxes (see, e.g., Stier et al. (2024) or Ipcc (2023)), a better understanding of their size, number and vertical distribution is required and the vertical distribution of aerosols and cloud droplets need to be frequently investigated.
-The University of Hertfordshire (UK) has developed an optical particle spectrometer for balloon soundings: The "Universal Cloud and Aerosol Sounding System" (UCASS, see Smith et al. (2019); Kezoudi et al. (2021); Girdwood et al. (2022); Girdwood (2023), Schön et al. (2024)) is used to detect aerosol particles and cloud droplets with diameters of 0.4 to 40 μm .
+Considering, that aerosols and cloud droplets modify radiative fluxes (see, e.g., Stier et al. (2024) or IPCC (2023)), a better understanding of their size, number and vertical distribution is required and the vertical distribution of aerosols and cloud droplets need to be frequently investigated.
+The University of Hertfordshire (UK) has developed an optical particle spectrometer for balloon soundings: The "Universal Cloud and Aerosol Sounding System" (UCASS, see Smith et al. (2019); Kezoudi et al. (2021); Girdwood et al. (2022); Girdwood (2023), Schön et al. (2024)) is used to detect aerosol particles and cloud droplets with diameters of 0.4 to 40 $\mu m$ .
 The probe's measuring principle is described in detail in Sect.
 3.